Factors to Consider When Scheduling a Total Joint Replacement

-There are a lot of factors patients consider when deciding when to get a total joint replacement of a hip or knee.
+There are a lot of factors to consider when scheduling a total joint replacement of a hip or knee.
 While pain is usually the primary consideration, it is not the only one.
-Other factors include:
+It’s important to take into consideration:

-A recent study published in the Journal of Bone and Joint Surgery highlights another consideration: the risks of delaying total joint replacement surgery.
-The study found that as much as 90% of osteoarthritis patients wait too long to have a total joint replacement of the hip or knee.
+A recent study published in the Journal of Bone and Joint Surgery highlights another consideration: the risks of delaying totaljoint replacement surgery.
+The study found that as many as 90% of osteoarthritis patients wait too long to have a total joint replacement of the hip or knee.
 This delay can actually cause patients to lose some of the potential benefits of the procedure.

-A third factor is the change within the joint itself.
-As the patient’s osteoarthritis progresses, their joints may deteriorate so much that even total joint replacement will not give as much relief as it would have done if performed sooner.
+Another reason to schedule surgery sooner rather than later is the way the joint changes over time.
+As osteoarthritis progresses, the joint may deteriorate so much that even total joint replacement will not give as much relief as it would have done if surgery had been performed sooner.

 When considering when to schedule a total joint replacement, it’s important for patients to consider, not just the factors surrounding surgery, but also the risks of continuing to put it off.